The Québec maritime Blog

 – Jacques Cousteau, ocean explorer

 Often guided by the sea, people from all walks of life have trodden the soil of our regions and populated these lands.
 As a result, Eastern Québec offer countless stories to discover.
 Fortunately, many sites that bear witness to the past have been preserved and are open to the public, thanks in part to the work of true enthusiasts.
-Discover portraits of four of these people whose mission is to preserve the cultural heritage of our regions.
+Learn more about four of these people, whose mission is to preserve the cultural heritage of our regions.

 Maritime history worth remembering

 Serge Guay started working at the Pointe-au-Père Maritime Historic Site (which at the time was the Musée de la Mer [sea museum]) in 1989, as head of the museum team.
 The following year, he became director and, since then, this must-see site in Bas-Saint-Laurent has continued to adapt and evolve under his leadership while remaining just as relevant.
 “We are in a place that has many significant stories to tell about the St. Lawrence pilots, lighthouses and the sinking of the Empress of Ireland,” says Serge, a teacher by training.

 The heritage complex includes the Pointe-au-Père Lighthouse (operated by Parks Canada), the second highest in the country; the Onondaga submarine, a former Royal Canadian Navy boat open to the public; and the Empress of Ireland museum, which recounts the country’s greatest maritime tragedy.
 On the night of May 29, 1914, the Empress of Ireland sank in 14 minutes following a collision with another ship, killing 1012 people.
 The wreck is still off the coast of Sainte-Luce, and over the years divers have recovered some amazing artefacts that are now on display in the museum.